 The average worker spends about 69 days per year on repetitive, administrative tasks according to a study by DJS Research.
 This might be costing the global economy upwards of $5 trillion annually.

 But there’s a reason to be hopeful.
 This incredible waste of time and resources could be largely eliminated with the right automation solution.

 Technology has advanced by leaps and bounds in the past two decades and automation is no longer limited to huge corporations.
 Low-code tools have made automation accessible to anybody with a bit of tech knowledge — empowering a huge portion of the workforce to eliminate boring, stressful, repetitive tasks.

 First, there’s browser automation.
 With a low-code tool like PixieBrix, you can enhance, integrate, customize, and personalize any webpage to suit your needs while automating away repetitive work.

 And most of the time, you won’t even need to build these automations yourself.
-By going to the PixieBrix marketplace, you’ll find [pre-built blueprints] you can activate in just a few clicks.
+By going to the PixieBrix marketplace, you’ll find [pre-built mods] you can activate in just a few clicks.
 This means that, without any technical knowledge, you could:

 - Quickly send hyperlinks to a Google Sheet with just a few button presses.

 - Automatically share websites and articles to a specific Slack channel.

 - Highlight connection status in the LinkedIn Sales Navigator